Alice Garner: Acting life and career

 Garner's acting career began as a child in the 1982 film Monkey Grip adapted from her mother's 1977 novel of the same name, which Alice featured in as a character, under the name of Gracie.
 She was nominated for an AFI Award for her role.
 She starred in Love And Other Catastrophes in 1996, winning the Film Critics Circle of Australia award for best supporting actress, and played the role of Carmen in the popular ABC TV series SeaChange.
 Other credits include films Jindabyne, Strange Planet and award-winning short film Maidenhead, and on television, the role of Caitlin in Secret Life of Us.

 In September 2001 she and Kate Atkinson (with whom she had worked on SeaChange) founded Actors for Refugees, to counter negative stereotyping of refugees and asylum seekers through public readings by volunteer performers around Australia.

 In 2014, she joined a team of presenters on three series of a television documentary series about the Australian coastline, Coast Australia (History Channel), hosted by archaeologist Neil Oliver.
 Garner presented stories about social and cultural history.

 Academic life and career

 Garner speaks French and in 2001 gained a Ph.D. in French history from the University of Melbourne for her study of representations of sea and shore in south-western France.
+In August 2005, Garner was appointed as a Vice-Chancellor's Fellow at the university.

 Garner held an ARC Linkage postdoctoral research fellowship at La Trobe University from 2009 to 2012, researching the history of the Australian-American Fulbright Program.
 As part of this project, Garner recorded 23 whole-of-life interviews with Fulbright scholars for the National Library of Australia's oral history and folklore collection.

-She has also begun to research the history of hitchhiking.